 - all other, even the smallest, aspects appropriate for a given business (e.g. in the case of a beauty salon, this would be: booking systems used by the competition, what signboards they have, promotions they offer to the customers, etc.).

 Build brand strategy

 What’s next?
 The next step is very difficult and requires a lot of knowledge and time.
 You need to create a complete brand development strategy.
 All the information that you obtained during the preliminary analysis will now be very useful.
 How to develop a brand strategy?

 - Write down strengths and weaknesses of your company

 Here you should summarize everything that you did in step two.
+Take into account both the external and internal branding strategy.
 It is also a good idea to include in this section a summary of the competition analysis, what will work to your brand’s advantage or disadvantage.